-Before the rise of social media, notification systems were one of the only ways to effectively disseminate information during a crisis.
-As such, the survey includes information about the use and functionality of respondent’s notification systems.
+Before the rise of social media, notification systems were one of the only ways to rapidly disseminate information during a crisis.
+Today, social media is a vital part of any organization's crisis communication toolkit.

-While most people think about social media as a way to push out information, it is also a powerful “crowdsourcing” tool, capable of turning the public into sources of information.
+However, the use of social media as a “crowdsourcing” tool -- turning the public into sources of information -- is catching on.
 This idea goes against the traditional top-down approach to disaster response and crisis communications, but the results show many plan to use social media in exactly this way.